emanuelmfonseca/sequencing-migration/README.md

 To run this project, you will need the following dependencies installed:

 - **Conda**: An environment manager to handle package installation and dependency management.
-- **AWS CLI**: Command-line tool for interacting with Amazon Web Services.

 ### Installation Instructions